Skip to main content

 Overview

-As we face a super-aged society ahead of the rest of the world, it is essential for the continued development of Japan to extend the healthy life expectancy of its people, make social security system sustainable into the future, and enable future generations to live with peace of mind.
+As we face a super-aged society ahead of the rest of the world, it is essential for the continued development of Japan to extend the healthy life expectancy of the people, make social security system sustainable into the future, and enable future generations to live with peace of mind.

-Related Materials
+Related Resources

 Recent Initiatives